-- 89. General Reservations of Rights.
-The United States and the State reserve, and this Consent Decree is without prejudice to, all rights against Settling Defendant with respect to all matters not expressly included within Plaintiffs' covenants.
-Notwithstanding any other provision of this Consent Decree, the United States and the State reserve all rights against Settling Defendant with respect to: - a. liability for failure by Settling Defendant to meet a requirement of this Consent Decree; - b. liability arising from the past, present, or future disposal, release, or threat of release of Waste Material outside of the Site; - c. liability based on the ownership of the Site by Settling Defendant when such ownership commences after signature of this Consent Decree by Settling Defendant; - d. liability based on the operation of the Site by Settling Defendant when such operation commences after signature of this Consent Decree by Settling Defendant and does not arise solely from Settling Defendant's performance of the Work; - e. liability based on Settling Defendant's transportation, treatment, storage, or disposal, or arrangement for transportation, treatment, storage, or disposal of Waste Material at or in connection with the Site, other than as provided in the ROD, the Work, or otherwise ordered by EPA, after signature of this Consent Decree by Settling Defendant; - f. liability for damages for injury to, destruction of, or loss of natural resources, and for the costs of any natural resource damage assessments; - g. criminal liability; - h. liability for violations of federal or state law that occur during or after implementation of the Work; and - i. liability prior to Certification of Completion of the Remedial Action, for additional response actions that EPA determines are necessary to achieve and maintain Performance Standards or to carry out and maintain the effectiveness of the remedy set forth in the ROD, but that cannot be required pursuant to Paragraph 14 (Modification of SOW or Related Work Plans).
+- 82. Covenants for Settling Defendant by United States.
+In consideration of the actions that will be performed and the payments that will be made by Settling Defendant under this Consent Decree, and except as specifically provided in Paragraph 83 (General Reservations of Rights) of this Section, the United States covenants not to sue or to take administrative action against Settling Defendant pursuant to Sections 106 and 107(a) of CERCLA for the Work, Past Response Costs, and Future Response Costs.
+These covenants shall take effect upon the receipt by EPA of the payments required by Paragraph 52.a (Payment for Past Response Costs).
+These covenants are conditioned upon the satisfactory performance by Settling Defendant of its obligations under this Consent Decree.
+These covenants extend only to Settling Defendant and do not extend to any other person. - 83.
+General Reservations of Rights.
+The United States reserves, and this Consent Decree is without prejudice to, all rights against Settling Defendant with respect to all matters not expressly included within Plaintiff's covenant.
+Notwithstanding any other provision of this Consent Decree, the United States reserves all rights against Settling Defendant with respect to: - a. liability for failure by Settling Defendant to meet a requirement of this Consent Decree; - b. liability arising from the past, present, or future disposal, release, or threat of release of Waste Material outside of the Site;

+- c. liability based on the ownership of the Site by Settling Defendant when such ownership commences after signature of this Consent Decree by Settling Defendant; - d. liability based on the operation of the Site by Settling Defendant when such operation commences after signature of this Consent Decree by Settling Defendant and does not arise solely from Settling Defendant's performance of the Work; - e. liability based on Settling Defendant's transportation, treatment, storage, or disposal, or arrangement for transportation, treatment, storage, or disposal of Waste Material at or in connection with the Site, other than as provided in the ROD, the Work, or otherwise ordered by EPA, after signature of this Consent Decree by Settling Defendant; - f. liability for damages for injury to, destruction of, or loss of natural resources, and for the costs of any natural resource damage assessments; - g. criminal liability; - h. liability for violations of federal or state law that occur during or after implementation of the Work; - i. liability, prior to achievement of Performance Standards in accordance with Paragraph 12, for additional response actions that EPA determines are necessary to achieve and maintain Performance Standards or to carry out and maintain the effectiveness of the remedy set forth in the ROD, but that cannot be required pursuant to Paragraph 13 (Modification of SOW or Related Work Plans); - j. liability for additional operable units at the Site, specifically including Operable Unit 2, or the final response action; and - k. liability for costs that the United States will incur regarding the Site but that are not within the definition of Future Response Costs.

-90. Work Takeover.
+84. Work Takeover.